 Where the abuser is an intimate partner, victims often choose to file for a domestic abuse protection order, if they are victims of both domestic and sexual abuse by the same person.
 This allows them to provide more information about the past abuse.
 In some cases, victims of intimate partner abuse choose to file for a sexual abuse protection order, if they are concerned they will not be able to prove that the relationship is an “intimate” one.

 I have issues that cannot be addressed through going to the police or getting a protective order.
 Is there any other help I can get?

 A sexual assault can disrupt many parts of your life.
-Many of these are not resolved by pressing criminal charges, or may develop because of criminal prosecution.
-A Protective Order or Civil Injunction may keep your attacker from contacting you.
+Many of these are not resolved by pressing criminal charges or may develop because of criminal prosecution.
+A Protective Order under the Domestic Abuse Act or Sexual Abuse Act may keep your attacker from contacting you.
 It may not help with other problems that result from the assault.
 Iowa Legal Aid may be able to help you with the following problems that can result from sexual assault:

 - Ending your lease, if staying makes you less safe

 - Getting a transfer to another property or apartment

 - Fighting an eviction